zeroturnaround/xr-demo-answers/README.md

 mail.password=yourpassword
 ```

-The easiest way to make GMail work with Rebel Answers is to create an application-specific password through your account security settings and using that in the properties file.
+The easiest way to make GMail work with Rebel Answers is to create an application-specific password through your account's security settings and to use that in the properties file.

 For Facebook connect to work, you need serve the application from `answers.xrebel.com` by for example adding the following entry to your `/etc/hosts` file: